marrow/mongo/guide/fields.md

 ## Default Values

 There are a few attributes of a field that determine what happens when an attempt is made to access a value that currently does not exist in the backing document.
-If no default is provided and there is no value in the backing store for the field any attempt to read the value of the field through attribute access will result in an `AttributeError` exception.
+If no default is provided and there is no value in the backing store for the field, any attempt to read the value of the field through attribute access will result in an `AttributeError` exception.

 <dl>
 	<dt>